Combatting Factory Farms in Your Community

 Takeaways

 Consulting an experienced attorney early on about the issues that your community face due to a polluting factory farm or the proposed or expanding presence of a factory farm can help direct your advocacy efforts and facilitate the potential for the best outcome if litigation becomes necessary.
 Legal actions in court, however, are not always the best solution.
 Individuals and communities can do a lot on their own to try to influence decision-makers and promote a safe and healthy environment.
 Organizing as a community to maximize your power is often times the most effective way to stop a proposed and expanding factory farm.
 You and your community should use their opportunities to preserve their rights and enhance their advocacy regardless of whether litigation is ultimately necessary to protect health and the environment.
-If you and your community are in need of additional resources and information, or would like Public Justice to help connect you with a local attorney who is licensed to practice in your state, please click on this link to provide information and a Public Justice staff member will contact you.
+If you and your community are in need of additional resources and information, or would like FarmSTAND to help connect you with a local attorney who is licensed to practice in your state, please click on this link to provide information and a FarmSTAND staff member will contact you.